We are a volunteer collective

 There is no boss or manager to check if group decisions are being followed up on, if tasks are being done correctly, and if volunteers are behaving properly.
 There is also no boss or manager to makes difficult decisions for us or to take the blame if things go wrong.
 As a result, the volunteer collective is constantly developing new skills and finding new ways to organize agreement on our ways of conduct and plans of action.
 Being an action-oriented horizontal/non-hierarchic group, we are constantly forcing ourselves to reflect on our modus operandus and keep innovating.

 The project is 100% non-profit and living proof that profit is not required to stay in business.
 We believe everyone should have access to good quality food, regardless of the content of ones wallet.
 That is why we ask financially well-off visitors to contribute more, so others can pay a below-cost price.
 With enough people joining for dinner, we can share all the basic expenses and the project can stay independent from subsidies, sponsors and capitalist thinking.

 All our events are organized low-budget or even non-budget.
 We depend totally on the time, knowledge, skills and networks of our volunteers.
-When all of us collaborate, we can bring together an enormous amount of creative energy and an extremely diverse network of people with all sorts of skills, knowlegde, and materials to play with.
-We explore, challenge each other, make ourselves useful, and sometimes do things we had never dreamt possible.
+When all of us collaborate, we can bring together an enormous amount of creative energy and an extremely diverse network of people with all sorts of skills, knowledge, and materials to play with.
+We explore, challenge each other, make ourselves useful, and sometimes do things we had never dream possible.